feliixx/mongoplayground/README.md

 Mongo playground: a simple sandbox to test and share MongoDB queries.
 Try it online : [**https://mongoplayground.net**](https://mongoplayground.net/)

+## Shared playgrounds

+Shared playgrounds are saved forever.
+Do not share playground containing sensitive data, as they can get accessed by anyone who get the playground link!

 ## Limitations

   ### Size limitations